top of page

 Dancer/Actor

-Bertram was born in O’okiep in 1985 and attended primary and high school in the region.
-While still at O’okiep High he started his dance and theatre training with Dawn Langdown.
+Bertram was born in O’okiep in 1985 and completed both his primary and high school education in the region.
+While attending O’okiep High School, he began his dance and theater training under the guidance of Dawn Langdown.

-2023 saw Bertram travelling with Garage Dance Ensemble on their month long USA tour hosted by Centerstage, as repetiteur and traditional dance workshop presenter.
-Not only is Bertram a soloist in a local male choir ( O’okiep Male Voices ) he is a skilled teacher of Namastap, a Namaqualand First Nation dance vernacular.
+In 2023, Bertram traveled with the Garage Dance Ensemble on a month-long USA tour hosted by Centerstage, where he served as a répétiteur and led traditional dance workshops.
+In addition to his work with the ensemble, he is a soloist in the O’okiep Male Voices, a local male choir, and a skilled teacher of Namastap, a traditional Namaqualand First Nation dance form.

 IMG_6082_edited.png